- What is Search Engine Marketing?

 You can use the following formula to calculate the CPM.

-Divide the total earning from the Google Ads for a specific time period by the total number of ad impressions for the same period.
+Divide the total earning from Google Ads for a specific time period by the total number of ad impressions for the same period.
 And, multiply the result by 1000.

 Your business grows with SEM and vice-versa